-If you are unsure whether the incident is aquaculture-related, phone EHP on 1300 130 372.
-EHP will refer the matter to Biosecurity Queensland if it is aquaculture-related.
+If you are unsure whether the incident is aquaculture-related, phone DES on 1300 130 372.
+DES will refer the matter to Biosecurity Queensland if it is aquaculture-related.

 An adverse experience

-Phone the Australian Pesticides and Veterinary Medicines Authority (APVMA) on (02) 6210 4700 or report any adverse experience from agricultural chemical use.
+Phone the Australian Pesticides and Veterinary Medicines Authority (APVMA) on (02) 6210 4700 to report an adverse experience or read more about adverse experience from agricultural chemical use.

 An adverse experience is an unintended or unexpected effect of a product when used according to the label instructions.
 This includes:

-- impacts on human beings, animals and crops
+- noticeable harm/impact on humans, animals and crops

 Overflying of aerial spraying aircraft over residential homes

-Contact the Civil Aviation Safety Authority (CASA) on 13 17 57 to report overflying issues only - not spray drift matters.
+To report overflying issues only—not spray drift matters—contact the Civil Aviation Safety Authority (CASA) on 13 17 57 .

 Spray drift incident resulting in more than one impact